nz-programming/sentiment_analysis_app/README.md

 ## Application structure

 ## Purpose of this Application
 - To monitor what's going on in FIFA World Cup 2022 and find out corralation between what happen in the event and change of emotion of people.
-What's more, just I love succor.
+What's more, just I love succer.

 ## Points of Development
 - Making original stopword list to increase the precision of sentiment analysis when cleaning text content each op the tweet